srijan-kapoor/product_scraper/README.md

 ## Limitations

-- The scraper is not optimized for scrapping ecommerce websites other than Flipkart and for handling rate limiting.
+- The scraper is not optimized for scrapping ecommerce websites other than Flipkart and for handling rate limits.

 ## Project Dependencies
 - **Ruby**: 3.0.1